-Another beautiful park with a pond in the middle, Marie Louise Square, definitely makes a quick stop on your one-day in Brussels itinerary.
-The remarkable trees and the exotic red-eared slider turtles which have colonized the pond make the square charming.
+Another beautiful park with a pond in the middle, Marie Louise Square, definitely makes a quick stop on your one day in Brussels.
+The remarkable trees and the exotic red-eared slider turtles that have colonized the pond make the square charming.

 Address: Sq.
 Marie-Louise, 1000 Brussels

 Brussel is a combination of fine chocolate and waffles, fries, and beer.
 A must for every beer lover is to taste Belgian beer.
 And in Belgium, there is plenty of beer to drink.

 You can discover the Belgian beer culture at The Belgian Brewers Museum, take a beer-tasting tour, or learn about the family-run business’s brewery process in a small shop.

 Purchase a beer from a shop with more than 500 types of beers, or enjoy one in a historic cellar.
 The opportunities are countless when it comes to beer in Belgium.

 Visit 2 of Belgium’s most beautiful cities in a day on a guided tour of Bruges and Ghent.
 Benefit from round-trip transfers from Brussels and the services of a professional guide.
 See an abundance of medieval monuments and picturesque neighborhoods.